otrv4/otrv4/otrv4.md

 ### Message state

-This machine models the transitions a message would make as a response to user input.
-It can go through the following three states:
+This machine offers an option to model the management of response messages a client would make as a response to user input.
+It describes a finite state machine which may transition throuhg states that describe when messages should be sent with or without encryption or not sent at all.
+The scope for this state should be a single conversation with a correspondent.

 ```
 MSGSTATE_PLAINTEXT